telerik/winforms-docs/chartview/series-types/pie.md

 __PieSeries__ can be customized using the following properties:

 * __Range:__ The property consists of two parameters StartAngle and SweepAngle.
 StartAngle sets the angle in degrees from which the drawing of the pie segments will begin.
-Note that pie slices are always rendered in counter-clockwise direction.
+Note that pie slices are always rendered in clockwise direction.
 SweepAngle determines if the chart will appear as a full circle or a partial circle.The snippet below illustrates PieSeries how to set the Range property:

 {{source=..\SamplesCS\ChartView\Series\PieSeriesForm.cs region=angleRange}}
 {{source=..\SamplesVB\ChartView\Series\PieSeriesForm.vb region=angleRange}}